My Lord Jesus designed a rich heritage

-At a very early age I began writing my own books.
+At a very early age, I began writing my own books.
 Sometimes I illustrated them with pencil sketches.
-If my brother, or Mom or Dad would ever wonder where I was, they would usually find me in my room, creating stories.
-My writing was often large and course.
+If my brother or Mom or Dad would ever wonder where I was, they would usually find me in my room, creating stories.
+My writing was often large and coarse.
 I disliked grammar and didn’t even know how to spell properly, but I loved to write!
 I still do.

 While we were still very young, Mom made sure my brother and I took